luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 In contrast to the abovementioned article, who use the pre-generated transcripts provided by YouTube, we use a state-of-the-art speech-to-text model to transcribe the audio material ourselves.
 This procedure ensures a enhanced quality of the transcripts, including correct punctuation and music recognition.

+#inote[Automatic transcripts are not very good.
+We rely on the performance of PopBERT to a large extent and need the transcripts to be as good as possible (training data is manually transcribed speeches from the bundestag; punctuation marks are very important in German and are mostly non-existent in YouTube automated transcripts)]

 The content of the videos was transcribed using OpenAI's advanced speech-to-text model, Whisper-large-v3-turbo @radfordRobustSpeechRecognition2022.
 This model provides significantly faster transcription compared to Whisper-large-v3 while maintaining comparable accuracy.